 On January 13, 2016, the IASB issued IFRS 16 - Leases which replaces IAS 17.
 The new standard introduces a single lessee accounting model and requires a lessee to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-This standard substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.
-Other areas of the lease accounting model have been impacted, including the definition of a lease.
+This standard substantially carries forward the lessor accounting model have been impacted, including the definition of a lease.